-- 1. Develop a risk register and a clear strategy to mitigate any potential risk at the programme level. - 2.
-Consider hiring more Professors and Associate Professors and providing more support to academic staff to conduct research and to facilitate their progression through promotion. - 3.
-Develop and implement clear policies and measures to ensure the retention of highly qualified staff members. - 4.
-Improve the infrastructure, the educational facilities and the resources provided to the students. - 5.
-Recruit more technicians to run and maintain the laboratories. - 6.
-Implement a library usage monitoring system to generate digital usage reports. - 7.
-Develop formal mechanisms to ensure regular maintenance of the resources and measure their adequacy. - 8.
-Check all fire extinguishers regularly to prevent any hazardous incident on campus.
+- 1. Develop a risk register and a clear strategy to mitigate any potential risk at the programme level. - Consider hiring more Professors and Associate Professors and providing more support to academic staff to conduct research and to facilitate their progression through promotion. - 3.
+Consider building affiliations with international organisations and federations relevant to the Interior Design/ Architecture discipline, as well as forming active student chapters. - 4.
+Ensure that the faculty teaching load is in line with regulations to allow academics to be more engaged in research, serving the community, and participating in training workshops. - 5.
+Develop and implement clear policies and measures to ensure the retention of highly qualified staff members.

-- 9. Revise the Moderation of Assessment Regulations to clarify processes related to the pre and post external moderation of assessment and the selection of external moderators. - 10.
-Regularly conduct detailed cohort analysis and further develop the mechanisms in place to track graduate destinations. - 11.
-Ensure that appropriate budget and resources are allocated to support and ensure the implementation of the quality improvement plans. - 12.
-Ensure that the conducted benchmarking studies are comprehensive and cover all aspects of the programme including learning resources and facilities. - 13.
-Conduct well-structured and sector-oriented market research with an emphasis on job demand/saturation in civil engineering, competitor analysis and market changes. - 14.
+- 6. Improve the infrastructure, the educational facilities and the resources provided to the students. - 7.
+Recruit more technicians to run and maintain the laboratories. - 8.
+Ensure that the computer laboratories are regularly upgraded and equipped with the required software catering for the discipline and its students. - 9.
+Implement a library usage monitoring system to generate digital usage reports. - 10.
+Develop formal mechanisms to ensure regular maintenance of the resources and measure their adequacy. - 11.
+Check all fire extinguishers regularly to prevent any hazardous incident on campus. - 12.
+Revise the Moderation of Assessment Regulations to clarify the processes related to the pre and post external moderation of assessment and the selection of external moderators. - 13.
+Regularly conduct detailed cohort analysis and further develop the mechanisms in place to track graduate destinations. - 14.
+Ensure that the conducted benchmarking studies are comprehensive and cover all aspects of the programme including learning resources and facilities. - 15.
+Conduct well-structured and sector-oriented market research with an emphasis on job demand/saturation in interior design/architecture, competitor analysis and market changes. - 16.
 Evaluate the effectiveness of the implemented mechanisms to ensure that the programme is appropriately contextualised and up to date with Bahrain's market needs.